witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

   .getFloat("rate_float") // Get the `Float` value associated to the `rate_float` key
 ```

-These scripts are quite self-explanatory, but there are a few details
-that are worth noticing:
+A few things worth noticing:

 - The operators and data types that can be used are defined by the
   [RADON domain-specific language][radon].